narengan/cis/cli/cli-waf.md

    `DNS_DOMAIN_ID` is the id of DNS domain.

 ### OPTIONS:
    `-i, --instance`  Instance name.
-If not set, the context instance specified by `ibmcloud cis instance-set` will be used.
+If not set, the context instance specified by `ibmcloud cis instance-set` is used.

 #### Output Message: